latpong22/GoGuardian_Depose/README.md

 Step 4
 Flip the "allow file access" switch to trigger a reset and redownload of the blocking and enforcment policy

+Step 5 type in about:inducebrowsercrashforrealz or chrome://inducebrowsercrashforrealz (this is needed in version 135 of chrome OS and later)

 # Method 3 Rooted Android + VPN + Root Module